Author:

 What is an e-commerce supply chain?

-e-Commerce supply chain refers to a series of logistics processes involved in running an online store.
+E-Commerce supply chain refers to a series of logistics processes involved in running an online store.
 It covers activities such as the procurement of raw materials, manufacturing of finished goods, inventory management, warehousing, order fulfillment and last-mile delivery.

 In more particular terms, goods and products flow across the supply chain from sellers (or suppliers) to buyers, payments move from buyers to sellers, and information is exchanged along the way at nearly any point due to the online nature of the business.